prakharmrsl/easypcceo.github.io/pages/game-hosts/terraria/terraria.md

 The first thing to look at is available slots/players.
 Most providers increase price linearly with each additional slot, though some may offer bulk discounts.

+Some providers will cover more games than others.
+For example, Gameserverkings covers popular games like [Rust](/game-hosts/rust/) and Terraria, but lacks on the smaller titles.

 Another important characteristic to consider is server locations.
 If you and your friends/other players are located far from the server, you can expect a higher ping and a bit of lag.

 The amount of memory is an additional quality to look at.
 For more information, you can refer to the section on RAM below.